 For each register, a Meter Advance and subsequent Annualised Advance will be calculated from the data entered from which the Deemed Meter Reading will be derived.

+4.5.6 Distribution Business sends Demand Control Events

+A Distribution Business sends notification to the Data Collector that a Demand Control Event has occurred on a particular Settlement Day.
+It triggers the following enquiry:

+ Demand Control Event received

+The Data Collector needs to use the EAC/AA system to adjust the Metered Volumes of any affected Metering Systems to account for Demand Disconnection.

-4.5.6 7 Archiving Events
+4.5.7 Archiving Events

 This is a scheduled event, which will normally happen after the final reconciliation run for a Settlement Day has been successfully completed, triggered by the pre-determined, published Settlement timetable.
 It triggers the following input system event: